intersun/LightningDOT/README.md

 ```bash
 python eval_itm.py  your_eval_config.json  your_checkpoint.pt
 ```
-to run the evaluation.
+to run the evaluation script.
-We provide three examples that could be obtained solely based on checkpoints and configurations provided in this repo.
+We provide three examples that could be obtained solely based on checkpoints and configurations in this repo.

 Note that your results may NOT be exactly the same with results below due to different machine/environment configurations (but they should be close enough).